oracle-livelabs/apex/image-semantic-search/intro/introduction.md

 1. Click [here](https://c4u04.objectstorage.us-ashburn-1.oci.customer-oci.com/p/EcTjWk2IuZPZeNnD_fYMcgUhdNDIDA6rt9gaFj_WZMiL7VvxPBNMY60837hu5hga/n/c4u04/b/livelabsfiles/o/labfiles/Image_semantic_search.sql) to download the completed application file.

-2. Import the **Image_semantic_search.sql** file into your workspace.
+2. Import the **Image\_semantic\_search.sql** file into your workspace.
 Follow the steps in the Install Application wizard to install the app along with the Supporting Objects.

 3. Once the application is installed,
-    - Follow Lab 1 to generate API keys using the OCI Console, and update the existing web credentials in the app with your own credentials.
+    - Follow Lab 1 to generate API keys using the OCI Console, grant database privileges and create credentials in the app.

     - Proceed to Lab 3 to export the ONNX model using the OML4Py client.
 Upload the exported model to Object Storage and use a Pre-Authenticated Request (PAR) URL to load the model into the database.
+(You can skip this step if you have your own multimodal model loaded in the database.)

 4. All set.
 Now, run the application and see it in action!